Serkan Göcer

-Serkan Göcer (born 26 June 1993) is a German footballer who plays for Fortuna Köln in the Regionalliga Südwest.
+Serkan Göcer (born 26 June 1993) is a German footballer who plays for FV Engers 07 in the Oberliga Rheinland-Pfalz/Saar.

 Career

 After playing as a youth for his hometown club, TuS Koblenz, Göcer signed for Rot-Weiß Oberhausen in 2011 and made his 3.
 Liga debut in the second match of the 2011–12 season, replacing Timo Kunert in a 0–0 draw with 1.
 FC Saarbrücken.
 After Oberhausen were relegated at the end of the season, he signed for Saarbrücken.
 He was released by the club in January 2014 and signed for SV Elversberg.
 Less than a week after signing for Elversberg, he scored on his debut, a 3–1 win over the club he had just left.